bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ## Workspaces and repositories

-A workspace is a directory where Bonita BPM Studio stores working files related to process design.
-When you install Bonita BPM Studio, a workspace is created automatically.
+A workspace is a directory where Bonita Studio stores working files related to process design.
+When you install Bonita Studio, a workspace is created automatically.

 A local repository is a directory within your workspace.
 You can use local repositories to organize your work efficiently, for example by separating processes that do not interact.